pdee/pdee/doc/commands-python-mode.rst

 Goto beginning of line following end of block-or-clause.
   Returns position reached, if successful, nil otherwise.

-See also `py-down-block-or-clause': down from current definition to next beginning of block-or-clause below.
+See also ‘py-down-block-or-clause’: down from current definition to next beginning of block-or-clause below.

 py-forward-class
 ----------------